Chrissy Teigen Reveals Secret Battle With Postpartum Depression

 Armed with a name to describe what she had been feeling, Chrissy Teigen went about the slow process of healing.
 She began to explain to people around her why she wasn’t her old self anymore.
 Although she felt some apprehension about revealing her struggles, she knew that she there was nothing she did to cause her postpartum depression.

 Teigen is candid in her essay that she now relies on antidepressants to deal with her postpartum symptoms.
-Even with the medication, she still has day-to-day physical and emotional struggles.
-Still, she is prepared to fight through, thankful for the support of her family, particularly husband Legend who she says has been committed to seeing her “happy, silly, and energetic again.”
+Even with the medication, she continues to have day-to-day physical and emotional struggles.
+Still, she is prepared to fight through, thankful for the support of her family, particularly husband Legend, who she says has been committed to seeing her “happy, silly, and energetic again.”

-By revealing her battle with postpartum depression, Chrissy Teigen joins a growing list of celebrities that have revealed suffering from the disease, including most recently Nashville star Hayden Panettiere and Jurassic World actress Bryce Dallas Howard.
+By revealing her battle with postpartum depression, Chrissy Teigen joins a growing list of celebrities who have revealed they suffer from the disease, including most recently Nashville star Hayden Panettiere and Jurassic World actress Bryce Dallas Howard.

+❤ Thank you, @glamourmag, for helping me discuss my postpartum depression with your readers. https://t.co/zIxKDWGuTt

 Chrissy Teigen’s postpartum reveal has already generated much support across social media, with many praising her bravery in sharing something so personal to her.